No! A thousand times no!

 My take on things

-- Business is the former “Project Madeira” and it’s based on NAV but by varying accounts (I can’t find one source of truth here), it’s not quite 100% of today’s NAV on premise, but it sounds like it is expected to be full function NAV within a year or so.
-Again, it’s hard to find the truth out there, IMHO.
+• Business is the former "Project Madeira" and it's based on NAV but by varying accounts (I can't find one source of truth here), it's not quite 100% of today's NAV on-premises, but it sounds like it is expected to be full function NAV within a year or so.
+Again, it's hard to find the truth out there, IMHO.

-Dynamics GP, SL and NAV - on premise - are not going away.
-There is continued commitment and development plans for all 3 of those product lines, even though NAV has been “SaaS-ified” to have a Dyn365 sibling.
+Dynamics GP, SL and NAV - on-premises - are not going away.
+There are continued commitment and development plans for all 3 of those product lines, even though NAV has been "SaaS-ified" to have a Dyn365 sibling.

 From this point on, I can only talk about GP, as I’m not aware of details on NAV or SL to comment further.

-- I tried hard to remember any clients I’ve dealt with over my 15 years of working with Dynamics GP, who uses only Financial modules (GL/AR/AP).
-At this point, I can’t even think of one.
-I know they are out there, but I can’t name one off the top of my head.
-I know some clients who really only use Financials and Distribution, but even still, those are not too common.
-In GP terms, Financial & Distribution modules are essentially what Dynamics 365 for Business functionality covers today.
+• I tried hard to remember any clients I've dealt with over my 15 years of working with Dynamics GP, which uses only Financial modules (GL/AR/AP).
+At this point, I can't even think of one.
+I know they are out there, but I can't name one off the top of my head.
+I know some clients who only use Financials and Distribution, but even still, those are not too common.
+In GP terms, Financial and Distribution modules are essentially what Dynamics 365 for Business functionality covers today.

-- The vast array of out of the box modules you have available to you with Dynamics GP simply are not there with Dynamics 365.
+• The vast array of out-of-the-box modules we have available to use with Dynamics GP simply are not there with Dynamics 365.
 Over time, that will surely change, as Dynamics 365 evolves and grows.
-Perhaps they will add more functionality to make the two systems comparable in feature set but they don’t resemble that today in my opinion.
-What’s unknown at this point is at what stage functionality will simply not be available for the “Business” edition and force you to upgrade to the “Enterprise” edition to get more robust functionality.
+Perhaps they will add more functionality to make the two systems comparable in feature set but they don't resemble that today in my opinion.
+What's unknown at this point is at what stage functionality will simply not be available for the "Business" edition and force you to upgrade to the "Enterprise" edition to get more robust functionality.
 Time will tell.
 It will be interesting to see how a conversion of that nature will work, with this common data model and all.
-Everyone’s going to make it sound like it’s just a licensing change, but it’s two different products underneath the covers, AX vs. NAV, will it really be that simple?
+Everyone's going to make it sound like it's just a licensing change, but it's two different products underneath the covers, AX vs. NAV, will it be that simple?

-- If you are waiting for the day that Dynamics GP announces it’s SaaS-ified version, don’t hold your breath.
+• If users are waiting for the day that Dynamics GP announces its SaaS-ified version, don't hold your breath.
 From what I hear, that day will never come.
-Microsoft *is* cloud first, mobile first, but that doesn’t mean it is rebuilding every product to be a SaaS or PaaS product.
-If you want true SaaS, look at Dynamics 365, either edition, and evaluate it vs. any other SaaS product on the market.
-Microsoft’s stack will ensure it’s fully integrated and a strong performer, I have no doubt about that.
+Microsoft *is* cloud-first, and mobile-first, but that doesn't mean it is rebuilding every product to be a SaaS or PaaS product.
+If you want true SaaS, look at Dynamics 365, either edition and evaluate it vs. any other SaaS product on the market.
+Microsoft's stack will ensure it's fully integrated and a strong performer, I have no doubt about that.

-- If you want the more robust functionality of Dynamics GP, the customization options available, the wide array of ISV products available, or you simply are not ready for a hosted/cloud solution, keep using GP!
-It’s not going anywhere.
+• For more robust functionality of Dynamics GP, the customization options available, and the wide array of ISV products available, is simply not ready for a hosted/cloud solution, keep using GP!
+It's not going anywhere.

-- If you want a hybrid, talk to your partner about one of the many solid hosting partners out there that literally do nothing but host Dynamics GP.
-Don’t want to maintain your own server?
+• Talk to a partner about one of the many solid hosting partners out there that do nothing but host Dynamics GP.
+Don't want to maintain servers in-house?
 Go with hosted solutions.
 There are tons and hosting is an option, even if pure SaaS is not.

 It’s no wonder people are confused.